shawenyao/jekyll-now/_posts/2019-04-07-Market-Comovement-in-Equilibrium.md

 ## A Comoving Market

-The extreme case of the S&P 500 index trading example will lead us to something fairly similar to Harry Markowitz's conceptual world of equilibirm, where
+The limiting case of the S&P 500 index trading example will lead us to something fairly similar to Harry Markowitz's conceptual world of equilibirm, where
 * every investor only holds the market portfolio
 * all transactions is done via trading the market potfolio